- News / Events

 No. A wholesale distributor of any kind, including a veterinary wholesale distributor, may not operate from a place of residence.
 [OAC 535:20-7-3(f)]

-There is not a set number of hours each week that the PIC is required to work, but a set of required responsibilities that the he or she is required to meet.
-The PIC must work a sufficient number of hours in the pharmacy to exercise control and meet the responsibilities of a pharmacy manager, which are: supervision of all employees as they relate to the practice of pharmacy, establish policies and procedures for safekeeping of pharmaceuticals that satisfy the Board’s requirements including a security provision for when the pharmacy is closed, maintain a proper record keeping system for the purchase, sale, delivery, possession, storage, and safekeeping of drugs, proper display of all licenses, annual controlled drug inventory and maintenance of prescription files.
+The PIC shall be present and practicing at the pharmacy for which he/she holds the PIC position no less than 20 hours per week during the pharmacy's ordinary course of business.
+In the event the pharmacy's normal hours of business are less than 40 hours per week the PIC shall be present and practicing at least fifty (50) percent of the normal business hours.
+A PIC shall work sufficient hours in the pharmacy to exercise control and meet the responsibilities of a pharmacy manager, which are: supervision of all employees as they relate to the practice of pharmacy, establish policies and procedures for safekeeping of pharmaceuticals that satisfy the Board’s requirements including a security provision for when the pharmacy is closed, maintain a proper record keeping system for the purchase, sale, delivery, possession, storage, and safekeeping of drugs, proper display of all licenses, annual controlled drug inventory and maintenance of prescription files.
 [OAC 535:15-3-2(b)(4)]

 Yes.
 A virtual manufacturer whose product is being shipped into Oklahoma must be licensed with the Board.
 A virtual manufacturer is an entity who holds an application for a product, contracts with another to manufacturer their product, or promotes or markets a drug from a manufacturer.
 The virtual manufacturer doesn’t physically touch these products.
 [OAC 535:20-3-3(a)]